galaxyproject/training-material/topics/single-cell/tutorials/scatac-preprocessing-tenx/tutorial.md

 {: .hands_on}

 Now let's proceed with the next steps QC, mapping and peak calling as we do with the bulk ATAC-Seq data.
 For a thorough description of bulk ATAC-Seq analysis, please follow the bulk [ATAC-Seq data analysis tutorial]({% link topics/epigenetics/tutorials/atac-seq/tutorial.md %}).
 Here we use a slightly different workflow.
-Here we map reads using **BWA-MEM** instead of **Bowtie2**.
+Here we map reads using **BWA-MEM** instead of **Bowtie2**, then create ATAC fragments file that also stores the cell barcode information and finally use **MACS2** for peak calling.
+Note that the workflow from bulk ATAC-seq tutorial should also result in similar set of peaks.

 ## FASTQ Quality control
 First things first.
 Let's do a basic FASTQ quality control using **FastQC**